Bachelor of Science Degree in Interdisciplinary Studies - General Engineering Technology Major

 Ike Flory, Program Coordinator and Advisor

 The IDS Bachelor of Science degree with a major in general engineering technology (GET) is designed for students with military training and education in mechanical or electrical engineering technology.
-Students obtain a concentration in electromechanical systems and a minor in engineering management.
+Completion of a minor in engineering management is recommended.
 The degree program is included in the Navy College Program Distance Learning Partnership (NCPDLP), U.S. Air Force Associate to Baccalaureate Cooperative (ABC), Servicemembers Opportunity College (SOC), and Navy College Program for Afloat Education (NCPACE).
 The general engineering technology degree program is not accredited by the Engineering Technology Accreditation Commission of ABET.

 To be eligible for the program, students must have earned 21 military credits related to electrical or mechanical engineering technology.
 These credits are required to declare the major and satisfy the technical base requirement.

 General Education and Major Requirements

 The following table details the required general education courses and major requirements.
 All of the upper-division (300/400 level) courses in the major are available by distance learning in multiple formats, making the program accessible from any location.
 No more than two classes, or six credits, may be counted for both the major and a minor.

 |Language and Culture||0-6|